Fine and Dandy

 Cecil was none other than the famous set designer himself.
 Having shaved at 12.45pm as was his rule to look fresher than other gentlemen, he was wearing a a broad-brimmed hat and widely knotted tie.

 ‘Narrow shoulder, flared gently at the bottom.
 Saint Laurent definitely,’ he said to his companion, referring to the dress of some woman ahead of them.

 With his natural affinity for fashion, he could spot by a glance at the cut of a shoulder which Paris fashion house a garment had come from.

 After flashing my calling card, I followed them, sauntering up the graceful staircase, paralleled with mirrors, to the jinga-linga jangle of baubles, beads and bangles and the clicking of high heels.
 Ushered inside, I assumed my position with aplomb in the sumptuous salon, my eyes straying around me.
 An array of gilt mirrors and two giant crystal chandeliers created an air of tranquillity.

-In this chosen circle, everybody who should have been was there, including yours truly.
+In this chosen circle of high estate, everybody who should have been was there, including yours truly.
 Pretentious?
 Moi?!

 They came to show off, to see and be seen.
 The sons and daughters of those drawn by Cecil Beaton a generation earlier.